Putting All the Strategies Of Step by Step Guide to Social Media Marketing Together

 So you get the point.
-Whenever you create a piece of content, be sure it supports your primary goal and, whenever possible, your secondary goals as well.
+Whenever you create a piece of social media content, be sure it supports your primary goal and, whenever possible, your secondary goals as well.

-TIP: Be sure to post a variety of content.
-Not only does this keep your viewers engaged, but it also gives you a feel as to what type of content they respond to the best.
+TIP: Be sure to post a variety of social media content.
+Not only does this keep your viewers engaged, but it also gives you a feel as to what type of social media content they respond to the best.

 TIP: Be careful about promos.
 If you do too many, you’re going to turn off your followers.
 If you do too few, your followers might feel like they’re not getting any “special perks” (such as exclusive discounts) in exchange for following you.

-Now the second part of your content planning strategy
+Now the second part of your social media content planning strategy

 Meanwhile, you may find that at other times of the day they not only like it, but they have time to share it or comment on it too.
 Perhaps this happens during the right period of Tuesday between 10:00 am and 1:00 pm.